zion-sati/fui-as/WHY_FUI_EFFINDOM.md

 **Web-native means the architecture exploits the browser's actual physics instead of fighting them.** The Tier 1 and Tier 2 runtimes are immutable WebAssembly modules, content-hashed and served from a CDN.
 Once a browser downloads `effindom-core.wasm` and `effindom-ui.wasm`, they're cached locally forever — the same engine DLLs power every EffinDom app the user visits.
 The ICU data, the fonts, the HarfBuzz shaper — all cached, all shared.

 Flutter and Compose can't do this.
 They're monolithic: every app bundles the engine.
 Visit two Flutter apps, download Skia twice.
-EffinDom's Web DLL split means the multi-megabyte engine lives on the CDN and in the browser cache, while your app payload is just your business logic (the hello-world scaffold is ~228 KB; real apps land in the low hundreds).
+EffinDom's Web DLL split means the multi-megabyte engine lives on the CDN and in the browser cache, while your app payload is just your business logic (the hello-world scaffold is under 100 KB over the wire; real apps land in the low hundreds).
 That's web-native architecture — designed for the URL distribution model, the CDN, and the browser cache from the start.

 ---